Drinking water, or potable water, means water that is safe to drink and to use in food preparation.

 Drinking water testing and interpretation of microbiological results

-The standard tests carried out on potable water samples taken from inside commercial buildings are TVC 22oC, TVC 37oC, Coliforms and E. coli.
+The standard tests carried out on potable water samples taken from inside commercial buildings are include Total Viable Count (TVC) at 22oC and 37oC, Coliforms and E.coli.

-TVC 22oC = the number of live bacteria per ml of water at ‘ambient’ temperature.
+At 22oC, the TVC indicates the number of live bacteria per ml of water at ‘ambient’ temperature.
 The count will therefore predominantly be composed of harmless environmental bacteria.

-TVC 37oC = the number of live bacteria per ml of water at body temperature.
+At 37oC, the TVC indicates the number of live bacteria per ml of water at body temperature.
 The bacteria that grow are more likely to cause some harm to consumers.

 There is no standard acceptable value for TVC results in potable water.
 Guidelines say that if on-going testing indicates a significant increase in numbers over time, then a system may be contaminated or may need cleaning.